tsahiBarshevsky/tsahiBarshevsky/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🎓 &nbsp; Bachelor in Computer Science from Holon Institute of Technology (HIT).
-- 📚 &nbsp; Currently learning more about Frontend Web Development.
+- 📚 &nbsp; Currently learning more about Responsive Web Design.

 <h3>💪🏼 My skills</h3>